PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Alesis Elevate 5 MKII Review

 If you want to stretch your budget, the Alesis Elevate 5 MKII is a super cheap option.
-While not as refined as the Eris E5 XT, they still perform much better than other budget choices.
+While not as refined as the PreSonus Eris Studio 5, they still perform much better than other budget choices.

 • For monitors this cheap, they deliver an impressively neutral response.